Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 <field-type> <field-name>
 ```

 Methods are regular functions declared inside the struct block.
 Methods may receive a special `self` parameter that references the struct instance.
+They are otherwise exactly the same as regular functions.

+Methods and fields can be accessed using the `.` syntax on an instance of a struct.

 Instantiation syntax: